MANDATEJA/ckad/secrets/secrets.md

  DB_User: root
  DB_password: passwd
  ```
+ There secrets will be available in environment variable form inside container
  It is better to base64 encode and cretae secret and then decode that inside container

  kubectl create -f secret-definition.yml